From It Follows (2014) to The Cabinet of Dr Caligari (1920), here are 16 movies like Us for a horror movie night.

 Obsession, identity, duality and perfection are at the center of Darren Aronofsky’s Black Swan.
 Nina Sayers, a ballerina is picked to embody the dual roles of the White Swan-Odile/Black Swan-Odette in Tchaikovsky’s Swan Lake.
 While she is flawless in embodying the virginal and pure Odile, she fails to let loose and capture the wild essence of the dark Odette.
 Competing with her for the role of Odette is Lilly, a novice who appears to have just joined the ballet company.
 An obsession to be the best and the limiting world of ballet itself lead Nina down a spiral.
 In the process she comes face to face with her own darkness, her own black swan.

-Genres like horror, thriller and sci-fi have always been mediums for artists and audiences alike to project subliminal fears regarding their place in time and history onto fictional stories.
+There you go!
+These are some great scary movies similar to Us you’ll enjoy.
+Thriller, sci-fi and horror genres have always been mediums for artists and audiences alike to project subliminal fears regarding their place in time and history onto fictional stories.
 Gender anxiety, racial and xenophobic biases, the huge chasm between the have and have-nots or even the innermost neuroses of the mind — all of them find adequate expression through film in a way that allows for catharsis, for a collective sigh of relief.
 As if to say, “lesson learnt.”